 Jozef Karika (b.
-1978) is a bestselling Slovak novelist and journalist; more than 200,000 hardcover copies of his works have been sold in Slovakia and the Czech Republic.
+1978) is a bestselling Slovak novelist and journalist; more than 350,000 hardcover copies of his works have been sold in Slovakia and the Czech Republic.
 Karika was the top Slovak novelist of 2014 in the prestigious Martinus Book of the Year competition.
-Karika is the winner of the Golden Pen (awarded by Slovak literary critics), two Golden Books for his bestselling works, and several other literary and journalism prizes.
+Karika is the winner of the Golden Pen (awarded by Slovak literary critics), six Golden Books and two Platinum Books for his bestselling works, and several other literary and journalism prizes.
 His two novels Fear and Black Game have been published in the Czech Republic by our publishing house.
-The book Black Game ranked among the bestselling books of 2015 and earned him the Golden Pen award.
+The book Black Game ranked among the bestselling books of 2015 and earned him the Golden Pen Award.
 Fear was classified as the horror of the year 2017 in Poland.
-His newest book The Crack was chosen by readers to win Anasoft Litera Prize.
+The Rift was chosen by readers to win Anasoft Litera Prize.
+The Slovak company DNA Production has filmed an epic miniseries based on this novel directed by Peter Bebjak (the owner of the Czech Lion Award).
+The series recorded the most popular premiere with the viewwers in the history of Slovak cinematography.

 October 2016, 272 pages